Northern Pacific Railway: Trademark

 In search of a trademark, the Northern Pacific considered and rejected many designs.
-Edwin Harrison McHenry, the Chief Engineer, was struck with a geometric design, a Taijitu in the Korean flag he saw while visiting the Korean exhibit at the Chicago World's Fair in 1893.
+Edwin Harrison McHenry, the Chief Engineer, was struck with a geometric design, a Taegeuk in the Korean flag he saw while visiting the Korean exhibit at the Chicago World's Fair in 1893.
 The idea came to him that it was just the symbol for the long-sought-for trademark.
 With a slight modification, and rendered in red and black, the symbol became the railroad's trademark.

 In 1876, photographer Frank Jay Haynes began contract work with the railroad for publicity photographs.
 In 1881 he met Charles Fee and through his 20-year friendship with Fee, Haynes became known as the "Official Photographer of the N.P.R.R".
 His "Northern Pacific Views" photographically documented over the years, the routes, destinations, infrastructure and equipment of the railroad.